 Bake the stuffing at 350 degrees F for about 45 minutes or until the top of the stuffing is golden brown and the internal temperature reaches 165 degrees F.

-Home Chef Tips for this Traditional Stuffing Recipe
+Home Chef Tips for This Traditional Stuffing Recipe

 • To enhance the homemade flavor, use homemade turkey stock made with lots of aromatic vegetables and herbs.